vektor-inc/x-t9/readme.txt

 [ Design Bug fix ] Fixed padding being added when the submenu has background.
 [ Specification Change ] Delete theme name from templates.
+[ Specification Change ] Change the twitter icon to X

 1.21.1
 [ Design Bug fix ][ 6.5 ] Fixed an issue that prevented editing of the fixed header area in WordPress 6.5.